1uckyneo/jagdai/packages/jagdai/README.md

 - [Hox](https://github.com/umijs/hox): Jagdai was born because there was a project that did not use a state management library, and because the frequent re-renders caused performance problems that were unacceptable, a low-cost refactoring solution was needed.
 If we had known about Hox at that time, Jagdai might not have been created.
 In addition, the problem of nesting the same Store component within the Store component also borrowed the solution from Hox.

-- [Zustand](https://github.com/pmndrs/zustand): The selector-style API of Zustand inspired the design of `useStoreQuery`.
+- [Zustand](https://github.com/pmndrs/zustand): The selector-style API of Zustand inspired the design of `useQuery`.